-The Notations comprised of:
+The Notations comprised of (at various times):

 Bobby Thomas (b.
 Robert Leon Thomas, Newport News, Virginia, U.S.A.)

-The original group members were Clifford Curry, LaSalle Matthews, Bobby Thomas and Jimmy Stroud (replaced by Walter Jones in 1973).
+The original group members were Clifford Curry, Lasalle Matthews, Bobby Thomas and Jimmy Stroud (replaced by Walter Jones in 1973).

 The group was formed in the late 60's and recorded unsuccessfully for a few local labels before achieving a hit nationally on the Twinight label with 'I'm Still Here' (number 26 R & B).

 In 1972, the group auditioned for Curtis Mayfield.

 They were signed by Curtom Records in 1975 to the company's Gemigo subsidiary and had hits with 'It Only Hurts For A Little While' (number 27 R & B) and 'It's Alright (This Feeling)' (number 42 R & B).

 In 1976, the group released their debut, self titled, album 'The Notations', which continued the song 'Take It Slow'.

 The album was recorded at Curtis Mayfield's Curtom Studio's.